 You can enjoy super-fast performance and data resilience because servers use RAID 10 enterprise SSD disks, and server-level caching improves performance even more.
 The LiteSpeed Web Server offers not only improved performance but also enhanced security, including a Web Application Firewall (WAF) security system for protection against hacking.

-Although JetPress itself doesn’t offer any reseller hosting or VPS plans, its parent company offers four virtual servers and three reseller hosting plans.
+While JetPress itself doesn’t provide any reseller hosting or VPS plans, its parent company offers a selection of four virtual servers and three reseller hosting plans.

 Pricing and Support